-The lines 1-3 of Algorithm 1, which initialize the data structures, have a running time in O(m) and are therefore unproblematic.
+Lines 1 to 3 of Algorithm 1, which initialize the data structures, have a running time in O(m) and are therefore unproblematic.
 The condition in line 4 can be implemented in O(1) as follows: S and T only grow.
-Using two bit-arrays with n elements we can store which node is in S and which in T. When adding a node, we raise the corresponding bit and check whether the bit in the array is set.
+Using two bit-arrays with n elements, we can store which node is in S and which is in T. When adding a node, we raise the corresponding bit and check whether the bit in the array is set.
 As S and T only grow, the loop will abort the next time line 4 is reached, once there is one node for which both bits are set.

-We can use a similar structure for the test between S_R and T_R in line 5.
-S_R and T_R only grow as long as the true-branch in lines 6-8 is not executed.
-Outside of the true-branch we can therefore use the same bit-vector trick to achieve an O(1)-test in line 5.
-The lines 6-8 consist of the code that augments the flow, i.e., they have a running time of O(m) each time that the branch is executed.
-In O(m) running time we can reset the bit-arrays, i.e., entering the truebranch is unproblematic for the running time of the test in line 5.
-We can therefore account for the running time needed to manage the bit-arrays in the lines 6-8 and have an O(1)-test in line 5.
+We can use a similar structure for the test between $S_R$ and $T_R$ in line 5. $S_R$ and $T_R$ only grow as long as the true branch in lines 6 to 8 is not executed.
+Outside of the true branch, we can therefore use the same bit-vector trick to achieve an O(1) test in line 5.
+Lines 6 to 8 consist of the code that augments the flow; i.e., they have a running time of O(m) each time that the branch is executed.
+In O(m) running time, we can reset the bit arrays, i.e., entering the true branch is unproblematic for the running time of the test in line 5.
+We can therefore account for the running time needed to manage the bit arrays in lines 6 to 8 and have an O(1)-test in line 5.

-As already stated, the lines 6-8 augment the flow and need O(m) running time each time that they are executed.
+As already stated, lines 6 to 8 augment the flow and need O(m) running time each time they are executed.
 Fortunately, there can be at most c path augmentations.
-The total time spent in the lines 6-8 over the algorithm's execution is therefore in O(cm).
+The total time spent in lines 6 to 8 over the algorithm's execution is therefore in O(cm).

-In addition to maintaining the bit-arrays for S_R and T_R , we can keep track of the number of elements in the sets.
+In addition to maintaining the bit arrays for $S_R$ and $T_R$ , we can keep track of the number of elements in the sets.
 This allows us to implement the test in line 10 in O(1).

-Showing that the algorithm spends no more than O(cm) running time in the lines 11-15 and in the analogous lines 16-17 is the tricky part of the algorithm's analysis.
-The lines 16-17 follow directly by symmetry and therefore we focus on the lines 11-15.
+Showing that the algorithm spends no more than O(cm) running time in lines 11 to 15 and in the analogous lines 16 and 17 is the tricky part of the algorithm's analysis.
+Lines 16 and 17 follow directly by symmetry and therefore we focus on lines 11 to 15.

-We will first establish that the lines 10-17 are only executed at most m times.
-In each iteration an arc is chosen as piercing arc.
-After being chosen, an arc cannot participate in another cut and can therefore not be chosen a second time as piercing arc.
+We will first establish that lines 10 to 17 are only executed at most m times.
+In each iteration, an arc is chosen as a piercing arc.
+After being chosen, an arc cannot participate in another cut and can therefore not be chosen a second time as a piercing arc.
 As there are only m arcs, the number of iterations is bounded by m.